 Behind: Satirical Activism in America

-need to do to get your work out there.
-Stein and Daniels target
+to get your work out there.
+Stein and Daniels target social

-social scientists, but their advice applies to any academic who
+scientists, but their advice applies to any academic who wants to

-wants to approach a general audience.
-They show how to devise a
+approach a general audience.
+They show how to devise a pitch (your

-pitch (your spiel for editors and other gatekeepers), a peg
+spiel for editors and other gatekeepers), a peg (something that

-(something that connects your pitch to current events), and a hook
+connects your pitch to current events), and a hook (the bit that

-(the bit that will really catch an editor's attention).
-They
+will really catch an editor's attention).
+They explain how to

-explain how to identify opportunities in the public sphere--to
+identify opportunities in the public sphere--to recognize when you

-recognize when you can leap into the news cycle."-- "Chronicle of
+can leap into the news cycle."-- "Chronicle of Higher

 "For the experienced social scientists trying to navigate these